markterweele/windows-itpro-docs/windows/configuration/quick-machine-recovery/index.md

 1. Reboot your device.
 The system goes through autoremediation of a simulated crash and reboots back to Windows

 > [!NOTE]
-> If during reboot the device goes into Windows RE instead of starting autoremediation, follow these steps:
+> If after reboot the device goes into Windows RE instead of starting autoremediation, follow these steps:
 >
 >   1. In Windows RE, select **Continue** to boot Windows normally
 >   1. In Windows, execute the two commands: